rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 ![8080-popup](../images/exercise2/8080-popup.png)

-11. Within the cloud ide a preview of `todolist` app homepage appears when you start the application
+11. Within the cloud IDE a preview of `todolist` app homepage appears when you start the application
  ![fullstack-app](../images/exercise2/fullstack-app.png)

-You can open the preview into a web browser outside of the cloud ide by clicking on the arrow box next to the url
+You can open the preview into a web browser outside of the cloud IDE by clicking on the arrow box next to the url

 ![open-in-browser](../images/exercise2/open-in-browser.png)